NamrataAdhvaryu/WeatherBooth/README.md

 # Execution

 1. "**Globe**" symbol will direct you to raw data.
-2. In Content view  uncommand "**GADBannerViewController()**" for Google mobile add (to look design nicer its hided with commandlines).
+2. In Content view  uncommand "**GADBannerViewController()**" for Google mobile add (commaned for design purpose so that it wont come in between UI).